 Multimedia microlearning can offer learners content in their preferred format and in ways that work for the content and the environment where they will be using the training.
-Short, focused lessons are easy to fit into busy workers’ day and don’t require advance scheduling or interrupt their workflow.
+Short, focused micro lessons are perfect performance support, easily to fit into busy workers’ day and don’t require advance scheduling or interrupt their workflow.
 And mobile-friendly microlearning is available on demand, wherever and whenever learners want to engage.

 OttoLearn Adaptive Microlearning provides a great LX